MARSB’s Native Species Lists for the Mid-Atlantic

 — Bram Gunther, Plan It Wild

-• Our lists are recommendations of native plants to be used for nursery production, restoration planting, and gardening.
-They are hand-selected to suit individual ecoregions and across several ecological settings.
+• Our lists are recommendations of native plants to be used for commercial production to meet the needs of restoration planting, land management, home gardening, and other horticultural applications.
+They are hand-selected to suit individual ecoregions across several ecological settings.
 The selections are based on natural plant distribution, proven use or potential for use in nursery production, and success in outplanting.
 While the lists are primarily focused on taxa that can be grown in seed increase plots, these plants also lend themselves to live plant production.

 • When considering how to help foster a thriving, self-sustaining native seed supply chain, we asked ourselves: